Yasmin Brunet: Personal life

 In July 2012, after about 7 years of dating, she married Brazilian model Evandro Soldati.
 They divorced in early 2020.
 In 2020, Brunet married professional surfer Gabriel Medina.
 They divorced in January 2022.

 Brunet is an advocate for animal rights and is also committed to raising awareness about environmentalism, banned substances and humanitarian causes.
 In May 2016, she revealed to be vegetarian for more than 7 years.

 In January 2024, it was announced she is a contestant in the reality show Big Brother Brasil 24.
-She was the 12th evicted with 80.76% of the votes in a eviction against physical education teacher Lucas Henrique Ferreira and dancer & digital influencer Isabelle Nogueira, finishing in thirteenth place.
+She was the 12th evicted with 80.76% of the votes in an eviction against physical education teacher Lucas Henrique Ferreira and dancer & digital influencer Isabelle Nogueira, finishing in thirteenth place.